WHERE DOES THE MONEY GO?

 Having a baby born premature or sick can be life-changing, it affects the entire family.
 Parents who have had a premature or sick newborn are at increased risk of developing post-natal depression, anxiety and PTSD and many babies can face lifelong challenges including disabilities, developmental delays and behavioural challenges.
 Connecting with others who have also been through a similar experience helps these families cope with the emotional and challenging journey.

-Our support services and resources are provided to families nationally, offering emotional support and connection, from a threatened pregnancy, throughout their hospital stay and for years beyond.
+Our support services and resources are provided FREE to families nationally, offering emotional support and connection, from a threatened pregnancy, throughout their hospital stay and for years beyond.

-It costs $67 to provide support to just one family in their first year.
 Please join us in our Mission to achieve 'better, healthier outcomes for more families challenged by prematurity or sickness'.

 What does Miracle Babies Foundation do?